Concept Cars Home

-Montague Napier was the head of the precision engineering firm, D. Napier & Son that had been in business since 1908 and located in Lambeth, South London.
-In 1900, Napier formed an agreement with Francis Edge for exclusive rights to sell all of the firm's motorcars they produced.
+Montague Napier was the head of the precision engineering firm D. Napier & Son, which had been in business since 1908 and was located in Lambeth, South London.
+In 1900, Napier formed an agreement with Francis Edge for exclusive rights to sell the entire firm's motorcars they produced.
 To increase publicity, the cars were demonstrated in many racing events, various competitions, and endurance challenges.
 One of the more prominent challenges of the early 1900s was the Gordon Bennett Trophy race, which was run annually with each competing car representing their country of origin.
-Edge won the Trophy in 1902 making it the first British automobile racing triumph.
+Edge won the Trophy in 1902, making it the first British automobile racing triumph.
+The Napier Racer of 1902 featured a 6.5-liter engine that had five valves per cylinder and a shaft drive.
+It had been delivered just seven days before the start of the race since build problems had delayed its completion.
+It had a cracked cylinder head on the way to the boat, so another was sent via train and repaired while en route.
+To add to the complications, the second gear had not completely hardened, and all of its teeth were bent.
+Edge was able to find a factory and re-harden the gears before the start of the race.

 A six-cylinder version was introduced in 1904, though not the first to create a powerplant of this six, it was the first to make a six-cylinder engine a commercial success.